Afzal Guru: Supreme Court of India

 On 4 August 2005, the Supreme Court, upheld the death sentence for Afzal Guru while it commuted Shaukat Hussain Guru's sentence from death to 10 years imprisonment.
 Of the three sentenced to death, SAR Geelani (who was presented as the mastermind behind the attack), Shaukat Hussain Guru and Afzal Guru, only Afzal Guru's penalty was upheld by the Supreme Court.
 Guru filed a review petition before the Supreme Court seeking review of its judgement.
 However, on 22 September 2005, the review petition too came to be dismissed by the Supreme Court.

 In its judgement, the Supreme Court observed:

 The Supreme Court observed that mostly, the conspiracies are proved by the circumstantial evidence.
 It held that the circumstances detailed in the judgment clearly established that Guru was associated with the deceased militants in almost every act done by them in order to achieve the objective of attacking the Parliament House.
 It also observed that there was sufficient and satisfactory circumstantial evidence to establish that Guru was a partner in this conspired crime of enormous gravity.
-It has to be noted, that in its judgement of 5 August 2005, the supreme court admitted that the evidence against Guru was only circumstantial, and that there was no evidence that he belonged to any terrorist group or organisation.
+In its judgement of 5 August 2005, the supreme court admitted that the evidence against Guru was only circumstantial, and that there was no evidence that he belonged to any terrorist group or organisation.
 He was subsequently meted out three life sentences and a double death sentence.

-In October 2006, Guru's wife Tabasum Guru filed a mercy petition with then President of India A. P. J. Abdul Kalam.
+In October 2006, Guru's wife, Tabasum, filed a mercy petition with then President of India A. P. J. Abdul Kalam.
 In June 2007, Supreme Court dismissed Guru's plea seeking review of his death sentence, saying "there is no merit" in it.
 In December 2010, Shaukat Hussain Guru was released from Delhi's Tihar Jail due to his good conduct.